SanderMertens/bake/README.md

 The following functions are currently supported:

-Function | Description
+Function | Type | Description
 ---------|------------
-locate | Locate various project paths in the bake environment
+locate | string | Locate various project paths in the bake environment target | bool | Match a target platform

 The next sections are detailed description of the supported functions: